Tiri2/randomdamager/README.md

-# randomdamager
+# Random Damager
-Every player on the server get a random health
+Every minute, all players' health are set to a random number.

+# Commands
+- start: Start the challange.

+# Information
+The challange will stop, after u kill the enderdragon.
+USE NO CHEATS MY FRIEND :)